Technical

 Have you ever wondered why some colleagues dive headfirst into challenges while others carefully analyze every detail?
 The DiSC Personality Model offers the answers.
 DISC categorizes human behavior into four styles: Dominance, Influence, Steadiness, and Conscientiousness.

 The DISC Personality Model was developed by Dr. William Marston.
 It checks for quality of communication, teamwork, and self-awareness by revealing how individuals interact with their environment.
 Many organizations build on the foundational understanding of the 4 personality types within the DiSC model to better understand how teams work together.
 Research indicates that personality assessments improve hiring accuracy by up to 25%.
+For a complementary lens on work pace and stress behavior, explore the Type A vs Type B personality framework alongside DiSC.

 CTA: Want to learn more about your team's behavior?
 Explore Personality Assessment tools to help you evaluate employees more effectively.